Anise94/Secure-Cloud-Network-using-ELK-stack/README file.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because using automation for multiple machines versus manually configuring each machine saves valuable time.
+No configuration was performed manually.
+The advantage that comes with automation is that multiple machines can be configured consistently and quickly.
+In this scenario of a single machine the time savings was small but in a scenario where hundreds or thousands of machines are to be configured the time savings is of considerable value.

 The playbook implements the following tasks:
 - Istall docker.io